MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 10/Theory.md

 To avoid CORS errors when fetching data from an API, the server needs to include the appropriate CORS headers in its response.
 These headers specify the allowed origins, methods, and headers for cross-origin requests.
 The most common CORS header is "Access-Control-Allow-Origin", which specifies the allowed origins.

 By configuring the server to include the necessary CORS headers, the browser will allow the client-side code to access the API's resources without triggering CORS errors.

+We handle it server side, because errors occured when applying anything client side.